zloeber/awesome-declarative-config/README.md

 Contributions welcome!

-The list itself is a singular YAML file (`list.yml`) that you can submit new contributions to quite easily.
+The list itself is a declarative YAML file, `list.yml`, that you can submit new contributions to quite easily.
 This one yaml file goes through some testing to ensure validity via [Culang](https://cuelang.org).
-After the hard tests have been passed, the entry itself will be reviewed and (hopefully) approved.
+After the hard tests have been passed, the entry itself will be go through the soft-test and (hopefully) approved.
 The final merge will kick off a gomplate template merge with `list.yml` as the datasource.

+We then assemble the mkdocs files as defined in the declarative `mkdocs.yml` file and build the published site on github pages.
+Sub-pages for the mkdocs published version are soft-linked into the docs folder.

 > **NOTE** I put forth a bit of effort to generate the list via cuelang natively but was not able to effectively make that happen.
 Perhaps someone else can? (hint hint)